LucaOonk/Ekahau-Visualization-Template-Generator/README.md

 For more information on where to use the output in your template visit: https://support.ekahau.com/hc/en-us/sections/115001529668-Template-Reporting

+Only a MacOS .App for now, if and .EXE or .MSI is needed please contact me!
+Or make build it your self, the main Class is: ui/launcer/Main No libraries other than the standard are used.

 Disclaimer: I am not in any way affiliated with Ekahau.
 I created this software just to make the creation of Word Templates much easier and more reliable.

 Buy me a coffee